Mortlake, Richmond upon Thames

 Visible in the photo at the top of the page, the Stag brewery was the last significant industrial enterprise operating in Mortlake, making Budweiser lager in its latter days.
 In late 2015 the 22-acre plot was sold to Reselton Properties, a subsidiary of City Developments of Singapore.

 The historic brewery building will survive in Reselton’s residential-led redevelopment, albeit as a block of upmarket flats – visible on the right in the CGI below.
 In total the site will contain at least 667 new homes, together with the inevitable shops, bars, restaurants and gym, plus a hotel, cinema, rowing club and a ‘care village’.

 A new secondary school is proposed, with a football pitch that will also be available for community use, as well as nine acres of green space.
 The ultimate value of the entire ‘regeneration’ scheme has been estimated to be in excess of £1 billion.
 Richmond council approved the plans in January 2020, subject to conditions and further discussions.
-Also, the mayor of London called in the application for further consideration owing to the lack of affordable housing and concerns about road traffic measures.
+In May 2020 the mayor of London called in the application for further consideration owing to the lack of affordable housing and concerns about road traffic measures.
 In July 2021 the mayor overturned the council’s decision.